Instructions for preparing COSEWIC status reports

 (1) “Wildlife Species”: A species, subspecies, variety or geographically or genetically distinct population of animal, plant, or other organism, other than a bacterium or virus, that is wild by nature and is either native to Canada or has extended its range into Canada without human intervention and has been present in Canada for at least 50 years.

-(3) IP protection provides the holder of the intellectual property the right to prevent others from doing something with a work for a certain period of time.
-Copyright includes giving the holder the sole right to produce, reproduce, perform or publish any translation of the work.
+(2) IP protection provides the holder of the intellectual property the right to prevent others from doing something with a work for a certain period of time.
+Copyright includes giving the holder the sole right to produce, reproduce, perform, or publish any translation of the work.
 For more information on IP in this context see the Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts.

-(4) Use as a guideline.
-For some wildlife species, information not highlighted might be relevant (e.g., microhabitat for a vertebrate or an aquatic species, substrate for some invertebrates, etc.).
+(3) Use as a guideline.
+For some Wildlife Species, information not highlighted might be relevant (e.g., microhabitat for a vertebrate or an aquatic species, substrate for some invertebrates, etc.).

-(6) For the Quebec’s legislation, it is suggested that the French title of the act be followed by the English translation in parentheses: Loi sur les espèces menacées ou vulnerable (Act respecting threatened or vulnerable species).
-The French title would be in italics.
-The English one would not be in italics and would not be uppercase, because it is not official.
+(5) For the Quebec’s legislation, it is suggested that the French title of the act be followed by the English translation in parentheses: Loi sur les espèces menacées ou vulnerable (Act respecting threatened or vulnerable species).
+French title in italics; English title not in italics or uppercase (not official).